 New function to deal with unification of char with various encodings to a Prolog representation.
 The flags argument is a bitwise or specifying the Prolog target type and the encoding of chars.
-Prolog types is one of PL_ATOM, PL_STRING, PL_CODE_LIST or PL_CHAR_LIST.
-Representations is one of REP_ISO_LATIN_1, REP_UTF8 or REP_MB.
-See PL_get_chars() for a definition of the representation types.
-If len is -1 chars must be 0-terminated and the length is computed from chars using strlen().
+A Prolog type is one of PL_ATOM, PL_STRING, PL_CODE_LIST or PL_CHAR_LIST.
+A representation is one of REP_ISO_LATIN_1, REP_UTF8 or REP_MB.
+See PL_get_chars () for a definition of the representation types.
+If len is -1 chars must be zero-terminated and the length is computed from chars using strlen().